What Works to Reduce the Social Costs of Drunk Driving

 Sources: Centers for Disease Control and Prevention and Insurance Institute for Highway Safety

 A DUI: What It Is, What It Means for You

-In spite of the overwhelming risks, the FBI estimates that in 2018 there were over 1 million people arrested for driving under the influence, that’s 9.7% of all arrests annually.
-This usually means the drivers had a blood alcohol level (BAC) of at least 0.08 - the federal cut-off for driving under the influence (DUI).
+Despite the overwhelming risks, the FBI estimates that in 2018 there were more than 1 million people arrested for driving under the influence.
+That’s 9.7% of all arrests annually.
+This usually means the drivers had a blood alcohol level (BAC) of at least 0.08 — the federal cutoff for driving under the influence (DUI).
 This often means they had five drinks or more.

 Can you be arrested for a lower BAC?
 Yes.
 Some DUIs go to commercial drivers for a BAC of 0.04, and under "zero tolerance" laws, teens can be arrested for 0.02 or less in many states.
 People may also be arrested if they have less than a 0.08 blood alcohol but are weaving, drifting across traffic lanes, or showing other signs of impairment.
-In many states you can also get a DUI for driving under the influence of drugs, including marijuana or cocaine (See Drugged Driving, below).
+In many states, you can also get a DUI for driving under the influence of drugs, including marijuana or cocaine.

 Most DUI defendants have not been in an accident, but their decision to drink and drive can turn their lives upside down.
 A DUI is one of the worst things you can have on your driving record, and it's guaranteed to drive up your car insurance premiums, according to the Insurance Information Institute.